Fort Portal Discovery Experience

 After the first phase of the walk that will be approximately an hour, we shall have a break and there after continue discovering.

 On the second phase of our natural history / nature walk, we share have a scenic walk visiting five craters on foot.
-It’s a walk to be excited about for if you love geology and the science of natural formations.The walk feasts your eyes to scenery from the start , walking and stopping over at the first two craters that are filled with plant life, following by one filled with water and climaxing it with a hike to the top of the hill, where we shall view three crater lakes and beyond.
-We return to the information office and have a rest and cold drinks before we set off to visit the Omukama (king)of Tooro’s place.
+It’s a walk to be excited about of geology and the science of natural formations.The walk feasts your eyes to scenery from the start , walking and stopping over at the first two craters that are filled with plant life, following by one filled with water and ending it with a hike to the top of the hill, where we shall view three crater lakes and beyond.
+We return to the information office and have a rest and cold drinks before we set off.
+A visit to the Omukama (king)of Tooro’s place is also possible on the same day.
 At the palace we shall take you on a journey of the Batooro people and culture.
 The palace location is as well a good view point.

 Return to accommodation and stay overnight.